BrenPatF/Sandbox/README.md

 Blackburn                          33
 ...
 ```
-The script also calls the other Utils procedures and functions as examples of usage.
 To run the example script in a slqplus session from app subfolder (after installation):

 SQL> @main_col_group

 ## API
-.

 ### l_heading_lis L1_chr_arr := Utils.Heading(`parameters`)
 Returns a 2-element string array consisting of the string passed in and a string of underlining '=' of the same length, with parameters as follows: